ICS-2025-GROUP-F/queue-group-assignment-wantam/Submission.md

 Leon Mark Munene Ngatia - 190140

 Matthew's module was module 1: Core queue management.
 He created functions to enqueue, dequeue, peek, and fetch all jobs.
+He also imported the methods from the other files into his so they can be utilised by the main class, PrintQueueManager

 Ian's module was module 2: Priority & Aging.
 He created a function to implement priority-based job ordering designed with aging logic to increase job priority based on wait time.